fabian-mugrauer/SPX-Industry-Momentum/README.md

 Requirements
 ==============================

-Please clone the Github repo inside your project folder.
-By default after cloning the folder should be called "SPX-Industry-Momentum".
-Should you wish to choose another folder name this is easily changable inside the [Jupyter Notebook](notebooks/SPX_Industry_Momentum.ipynb).
+Please clone the GitHub repo inside your project folder.
+By default, after cloning the folder should be called "SPX-Industry-Momentum".
+Should you wish to choose another folder name this is easily changeable inside the [Jupyter Notebook](notebooks/SPX_Industry_Momentum.ipynb).
 ```bash
     git clone https://github.com/fabian-mugrauer/SPX-Industry-Momentum.git
 ```